 P-1 PhD programmes and development of third-cycle education (2017-2020)

-swissuniversities is preparing a program within the framework of the federal project contributions in order to enhance the attractiveness and quality of doctoral education strengthening at the same time doctoral degrees as well as the doctoral candiates' career prospects.
+swissuniversities manages a programme within the framework of the federal project contributions in order to enhance the attractiveness and quality of doctoral education strengthening at the same time doctoral degrees as well as the doctoral candiates' career prospects.

-The universities and the universities of applied sciences stated the following regarding the 3rd cycle and the doctorate:
+The universities and the universities of applied sciences and arts stated the following regarding the 3rd cycle and the doctorate:

 - Excellence through research.
 Joint position of the Swiss Universities on the doctorate (Version from 17 January 2014)